jsandler18/jsandler18.github.io/_tutorial/organize.md

 start making the kernel more complex, it would be a good idea to separate different kinds of files.

 The way that we are going to do it is to separate C files, header files, and compilation files into separate directories: `src`, `include`, and `build` respectively.
-`src` and `include` are going to be structured very similarly, so when I talk about one, assmue it holds for the other unless otherwise stated.
+`src` and `include` are going to be structured very similarly, so when I talk about one, assume it holds for the other unless otherwise stated.

 `src` and `include` are going to have subdirectories `kernel` and `common`, where `kernel` is for files that are exclusive to the kernel, and `common` is for files that contain standard functionality that may not be exclusive to the kernel, such as `memcpy`